Search everything:

 Professional accreditations

-Licensed by the College of Policing, upon graduating from this course you will be qualified to pursue a career as a Constable through our specialised PPD (Degree in Professional Policing) entry route.
+Licensed by the College of Policing, upon graduating from the professional policing degree you will be qualified to pursue a career as a Constable through our specialised PPD (Degree in Professional Policing) entry route.

-*Completion of this course does not guarantee entry to the police force – you will need to meet the eligibility requirements when applying.
+*Completion of the professional policing degree does not guarantee entry to the police force – you will need to meet the eligibility requirements when applying.
 This could include passing medical and fitness tests, as well as background and security checks.
 You will also need to undertake a series of assessments, including national recruitment processes and force vetting.

 Your future career